Indian shares retreat after recent peaks, set for weekly loss

 Markets are in a wait-and-watch mode, and upcoming first-quarter earnings will set the tone of how things move from here, he said.

-The Nifty Pharma index (.NIPHARM) gained as much as 0.89% to hit a record high.
-The sector has witnessed a slew of positive COVID-19-related developments, such as Zydus Cadila (CADI.NS) applying for emergency-use approval for its vaccine, and Cipla (CIPL.NS) getting an approval to import partner Moderna's (MRNA.O) shot.
+The Nifty Pharma index gained as much as 0.89% to hit a record high.
+The sector has witnessed a slew of positive COVID-19-related developments, such as Zydus Cadila applying for emergency-use approval for its vaccine, and Cipla getting an approval to import partner Moderna’s shot.

 The Reserve Bank of India said in its Financial Stability Report on Thursday that the impact of the pandemic on the balance sheet of banks has not been as severe as projected earlier.